na-na-hi/renget/archive/hostfreellamas.md

 Extract main.zip.

 ###### 2. Run oobabooga
 a.
-First, go to the extracted text-generation-webui folder and edit webui.py, find the line with CMD_FLAGS and modify it:
+First, go to the extracted one-click-installers folder and edit webui.py, find the line with CMD_FLAGS and modify it:
 - For public use:
 ```
 CMD_FLAGS = '--listen --api --public-api --share'